LucasDelfino92/morrowindsharp/readme.md

 ### How much space do I need to install these mods?

-5.4GB.
-Morrowind Enhanced Textures accounts for most of that space (4.3GB), and it is entirely optional, even if thoroughly recommended.
+Roughly 9GB.
+Morrowind Enhanced Textures and AURA accounts for most of the space, and are entirely optional (as all nearly all mods recommended).

 ### Is this modlist compatible with OpenMW?